eclipse-edc/Connector/samples/04-file-transfer/README.md

 ### 4. Request the file

 Now that we have a contract agreement, we can finally request the file.
-For this we use the new endpoint provided in the `api` extension of this sample.
-We specify the name of the file we want transferred as a path variable and provide the address of the provider connector, the path where we want the file copied and the contract agreement ID as query parameters:
+For this, we use the new endpoint provided in the `api` extension of this sample.
+We specify the name of the file we want to have transferred as a path variable and provide the address of the provider connector, the path where we want the file copied, and the contract agreement ID as query parameters:

 ```bash
 curl -X POST "http://localhost:9191/api/file/test-document?connectorAddress=http://localhost:8181/api/ids/multipart&destination=/path/on/yourmachine&contractId={agreement ID}"